 One step in child life certification involves completing a child life internship at a hospital.
 Child life internships are awarded through a competitive application process.
 To be competitive for internships, students need to document substantial hours working directly with children.
 These experiences are divided into 3 categories:

 All hospitals require substantial experience with children prior to internship.
 When applying for child life internships at ACLP-accredited hospitals, students must have a minimum of 100 hours with well children and 100 hours with children in stressful situations.
 Even if you are applying to a hospital that is not ACLP-accredited, having substantial experience with children in these categories is essential.
 Keep in mind that just being a nanny or babysitter is not usually enough to make you competitive, even with many hours of experience.
 The most competitive applicants tend to have a wide range of experience with children of different ages in all three categories.
 If you are planning a child life career, getting as much experience with children in different settings as you can (as a volunteer, paid staff member, or for course credit) will serve you well.

 The Human Development and Family Science Double Dawg program in Child Life allows students to complete coursework and clinical experiences needed to become a Certified Child Life Specialist.
-Students who successfully complete this Double Dawgs program will earn a B.S.F.C.S in Human Development and Family Science and a M.S. in Human Development and Family Science with Child Life Emphasis.
+Students who successfully complete this Double Dawgs program will earn a B.S.F.C.S in Human Development and Family Science and a M.S. in Child Life.
 Students apply to the Double Dawgs Child Life pathway in the fall of their third year.
 Those admitted take graduate-level courses in the spring, spend their fourth year at Children's Hospital of Georgia in Augusta, and return to UGA for their final year of the Master's program.
 For more information, visit the Double Dawgs Child Life page.